 Executing a long trip can take a lot of pre-planning.
 You research itineraries, budgets, accommodation, packing limitations and medical care (to name a few).
 You create schedules and possibly spend some time learning key phrases of new languages.
 You follow a calendar and prioritise things that are important.
 You are an admin machine.

 Confident taking on new challenges/risks

-If you’re applying for a any job worth it’s salt, the company should be interested in candidates who are keen to develop, try new things, and push their own boundaries.
+If you’re applying for any job worth its salt, the company should be interested in candidates who are keen to develop, try new things, and push their own boundaries.
 You booked a solo ticket and got on a plane to a continent you’ve never been to, where nobody speaks your language.
 You left all your home comforts and took a gamble leaving the security of a safe bubble.
 It doesn’t get much more ballsy for some.
 It shows guts.

 Knowledge of different cultures

-Travel gives you an experience no book or TV documentary can give you.
+Travelling gives you an experience no book or TV documentary can give you.
 You are fully immersed in the culture.
 You become more aware of the politics of the country, the habits and etiquette of the locals.
 The ongoing growth of technology has meant that (more than ever) businesses are trading and interacting with international markets.
-What better person to hire than someone who is already familiar with that country and its practices.
+What better person to hire than someone who is already familiar with that country and its practices?

 Can work to tight budgets